Updated on: 7 March 2019

 In-product support diagnostics. vSAN 6.7 Update 1 introduces product diagnostics to assist VMware Global Support in resolving customer cases more quickly.
 Specialized performance dashboards in vCenter Server, and an on-demand network diagnostic test, reduce the need to generate and upload support bundles to GSS, speeding time to resolution of support cases.
 In addition, health check history is stored in a log file to aid support personnel.

-Advanced settings.
+Updated Advanced settings.
 The vSphere Client provides an Advanced settings dialog box (Configure > vSAN > Services > Advanced Options).
 You can adjust the component repair delay timer.
-You also can enable/disable thin swap files, site read locality and large cluster support.
+You also can enable/disable thin swap files, and site read locality.

 VMware vSAN Community